Energy dynamics in the Heisenberg-Kitaev chain: External Magnetic Field

-{\it External Magnetic Field.} Finally, we also consider a $z$ axis oriented external magnetic field $B$ by including a Zeeman energy $H'' = B S^z$.
-This leads to a magneto-thermal contribution $J''$ to the energy current
+Finally, we also consider a $z$ axis oriented external magnetic field $B$ by including a Zeeman energy $H'' = B S^z$.
+This leads to a magneto-thermal contribution $j''$ to the energy current

-which is a two-site operator and simplifies to the well-known {\it spin} current at $J_{1,2} = 0$ \cite{Zotos1999, FHM2003, Benz2005, Prosen2011}.
+which is a two-site operator and simplifies to the well-known {\it spin} current at $J_{i\neq3} = 0$ \cite{Zotos1999, FHM2003, Benz2005, Prosen2011}.

-We choose a `small' $B=0.1$ and repeat the calculation of the DW in Fig.~\ref{Fig6}~(a) for $J_3 = \alpha$ and $J_{1,2} = 1-\alpha$.
+We choose a `small' $B=0.1$ and repeat the calculation of the Drude weight in Fig.~\ref{Fig6}~(a) for $J_3 = \alpha$ and $J_{i\neq3} = 1- \alpha$.
 The result of the calculation is depicted in Fig.~\ref{Fig6}~(c).
-Apparently, the DW at $\alpha=1/3$ is extremely sensitive to $B$ and seems to vanish in the thermodynamic limit $L \to \infty$.
-In sharp contrast, the DW is much less sensitive for free particles at $\Delta = 0$ and remains finite for $L \to \infty$.
+Apparently, the Drude weight at $\alpha=1/3$ is extremely sensitive to $B$ and seems to vanish in the thermodynamic limit $L \to \infty$.
+In sharp contrast, the Drude weight is much less sensitive for free particles at $\Delta = 0$ and remains nonzero for $L \to \infty$.

-{\it Conclusion}.
-In summary, we have studied energy dynamics in the Heisenberg-Kitaev chain which interpolates between two generic spin liquids in one dimension.
-Varying several parameters of the model including exchange coupling strength, ratio, and anisotropy as well as magnetic field, we showed that all integrable points (quantum chaotic regions) display finite DWs (vanishing DWs) and suppressed regular contributions at low frequencies (well-defined DC transport limits).
-We believe that our results are an essential first step towards understanding the transport in the Heisenberg-Kitaev model on 2D lattices, as well as transport experiments in novel local-moment materials with strong spin-orbit coupling.